Request Information

 An introduction to the U.S. income taxation concepts with an emphasis on business and personal tax planning strategies.
 Includes approaches and skills needed to prepare individual tax returns and understand tax administration.

 This course covers concepts and skills necessary for examining financial fraud.
 Content will include fraud schemes, prevention and detection of fraud, ethics, forensic software tools, auditing techniques, and the law and regulations governing fraud cases.
-Coursework focuses on preparing students interested in earning the Certified Fraud Examiner (CFE) credential.
+Prerequisites: ACC 2010

 Total Program Core 60